patriciafranklin/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 If you schedule extensive work to upgrade a dependency, or decide that an alert does not need to be fixed, you can dismiss the alert.
 Dismissing alerts that you have already assessed makes it easier to triage new alerts as they appear.

 1. View the details for an alert.
 For more information, see "[Viewing vulnerable dependencies](#viewing-vulnerable-dependencies)" (above).
-1. Select the "Dismiss" dropdown, and click a reason for dismissing the alert.{% if reopen-dependabot-alerts %} Unfixed dismissed alerts can be reopened later.{% endif %}
+1. Select the "Dismiss" dropdown, and  a reason for dismissing the alert.{% if reopen-dependabot-alerts %} Unfixed dismissed alerts can be reopened later.{% endif %}
    ![Choosing reason for dismissing the alert via the "Dismiss" drop-down](/assets/images/help/repository/dependabot-alert-dismiss-drop-down-ungrouped.png)

 {% if reopen-dependabot-alerts %}